d8vela/rmsd_ab/README.md

 ## STDOUT (using input and command above):
 ### Output description of each column:
-- Column 1: Antibody parts used for superposition,
+- Column 1: Antibody parts used for superposition
 - Column 2: Antibody parts used for RMSD calculation
 - Column 3: 'RMS:'
 - Column 4: Calculated RMSD Value